Please ensure Javascript is enabled for purposes of website accessibility

 And remember, selling LEAPS puts is a bullish strategy.

 As mentioned, LEAPS are less volatile than short-term options because of the more extended expiration periods.
 From an investing temperament standpoint, LEAPS would work better for conservative investors than traditional options contracts.
 However, an additional way to make selling LEAPS puts more attractive for conservatively minded investors is to consider the strike price.
-A good strategy is to set the strike price at a lower rate than the market’s current rate.
+A good strategy is to set the strike price at a lower price than the current market value.

 Overall, the best strategy for selling LEAPS puts is to focus on high-quality companies just like you would if you were buying stock in a company directly.
 Think of the sale as a different way to offer to buy shares of a company you like at a lower price.
 Companies with a history of financial success, profits, and dividend payments to shareholders are strong candidates.
 Do the necessary research on stocks to determine if they fit the criteria of your investment portfolio.
 Find LEAPS for companies with a good balance sheet and a diverse portfolio of products or services.
 And remember, the option contract will need to be secured by cash or buying power, so factor that in when considering total return.